-Children's Church will be provided following the Children's Message this morning in our downstairs Social Hall.
+Children's Church will be provided following the Children's Message, in our downstairs Social Hall.
 All children up to eight years of age are invited to go to the Social Hall.

-If you are interested in helping out and taking a Sunday with the little ones, please contact Susan Rishel (695-9746).
+If you are willing to help and take a Sunday with the little ones, please contact Susan Rishel (695-9746).

 SUNDAY SCHOOL - 10:15 AM

 The youth meet for Sunday School in the upstairs skylight room with teacher Kristy Johnson, the Pioneers meet in the downstairs social hall with teacher, Susan Rishel; and the adults meet in the sanctuary with teacher, Winnie Smith.
 Everyone is invited to stay after the worship service and attend Sunday School.

 SUNDAY, JANUARY 21, 5:00 – 7:00 PM